Updated for 2025

 2701 N. Sepulveda Blvd., Los Angeles, CA 90049

-The Inner City Youth Orchestra of Los Angeles (ICYOLA) celebrates the legacy of Dr. Martin Luther King Jr. with a special performance, Lift Every Voice, on Saturday, January 13th at 7:00 pm.
+The Skirball Cultural Center invites families to the Martin Luther King Jr. Day Concert featuring the Inner City Youth Orchestra of Los Angeles happening on Saturday, January 11th at 7:00 pm.
+The Inner City Youth Orchestra of Los Angeles (ICYOLA) is the “largest Black majority orchestra in the nation.”
+During this special concert, “over one hundred musicians and choir singers will raise their instruments and voices in song to honor the memory of MLK’s commitment to delivering civil rights for Black America.”
+Tickets are free and may be reserved online.
 (Doors open at 6:00 pm.)
-ICYOLA is the “largest Black majority orchestra in the nation.”
-This performance will feature over one hundred musicians and choir singers raising their “instruments and voices in song to honor the memory of MLK’s commitment to delivering civil rights for Black America.”
-This is a free event; tickets may be reserved online.

 Academy Museum of Motion Pictures